craigshelley/beautiful-jekyll/projects/WhirlyGIG.md

 ## Software
 The software is by far the most complicated part of the design.
 Two separate programs were written for the PIC, one with a hard-coded 256 character string, and one with the ability to receive data from a computer serial port.
 Both programs use every byte of program memory the PIC has to offer.
 The software is written in PIC assembler, but sub-divided into functions that perform specific tasks.
 These functions are then all called from within a main loop, and from the interrupt handling routines.
 The program utilises two jump tables.
 The first contains the character string to be displayed.
 The second contains the font face information.
 The character strings are stored as ASCII values.
 A decode function is used to decode these values into the correct indexes for the font table.
-A self-test routine is used on start-up to confirm the motor and electrical pickup are sufficiently free to turn, and that the rotor is in ballance.
+A self-test routine is used on start-up to confirm the motor and electrical pick-up are sufficiently frictionless, and that the rotor is in balance.
 This is achieved by measuring the acceleration and deceleration characteristics of the rotor while the power to the motor is modulated using PWM.
 Full power is only applied to the motor once it has has passed this self test, and the rotor has achieved a rotational speed of at least 150 RPM.
 If the speed of the rotor reduces below 300RPM during normal operation, the the self-test is re-run.
 Due to the loading on the motor bearings, they require lubrication to be applied approximately every four hours in order to achieve the correct operating speed.
 The serial version also has the routines to handle the serial communication.
 This includes buffer handling functions.
 On start up, the buffer is loaded with a default string Hard-Coded into program memory.
 Since the communication is simplex, synchronisation characters have to be introduced into the stream.
 These special characters ensure that the computer and WhirlyGIG are synchronised by freezing the display between message updates.
 The display is unfrozen when the synchronisation character has been erased from the buffer.
 This requires the computer to keep track of the buffer, and using a combination of accurate timing and synchronisation characters, a continuous stream of text can be achieved.